 - Do not litter inside the national park or en route.
 Be a responsible traveler.
 I hope you read the DoW tips on Responsible Travel in the Himalayas.

 - Please carry water bottles from home and fill it up from pure water streams that flow everywhere.
 Let us not create more plastic waste in the already fragile environment!

-Ans.
-It is easy to moderate (except Hemkund) and start practicing by brisk walking an hour daily 2-3 months before the trek.
+The VoF trek is easy to moderate difficulty (except Hemkund).
+You can start practicing by brisk walking an hour daily 2-3 months before the trek.

-Ans.
-No. The trek path is well-laid and there are hundreds of people and mules going the same path.
-It is advisable to take a guide if you are traveling solo and need someone to help in case of emergency.
+You do not need a trekking guide for Valley of Flowers trek.
+The trek path is well-laid and there are hundreds of people and mules going the same path.
+It is advisable to take a guide if you are traveling solo and need someone to help in case of an emergency.

-- 4. Do we need to book mule/porter in advance?
+- Do we need to book a mule/porter in advance for this trek?

-- 5. Do we need to book helicopter ride in advance?
+- Do we need to book a helicopter ride in advance?

-Ans.
-It is better to use a porter to carry the children.
+It is better to use a porter or mule to help carry the children when needed.

 Do you still have any questions or suggestions or need any help in planning your trek to Valley of Flowers?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for VoF and Valley of Flowers 🙂

 If you like the article, please feel free to share it with any of your family or friends who are planning a trek to Valley of Flowers or VoF.